Support Us Button Widget

 Find your favorite lanes

-Bike infrastructure around the city varies from protected bike lanes like those along stretches of East Franklin Street to designated Bike/Walk streets like Floyd Avenue.
-Everyone has their own comfort level and, once you start riding regularly, you’ll find your favorite routes.
+City bike infrastructure varies from protected bike lanes like those along East Franklin Street to designated bike-and-walk streets like Floyd Avenue.
+Everyone has their own comfort level, and once you start riding regularly, you’ll find your favorite routes.

 One of our readers gave this tip on navigating the Southside: